1 Nature is maximally efficient

 Strands and the Dirac trick at Planck scales together describe nature with full accuracy and full precision.

-More precisely: tangled strands so far are the only approach in the literature that explains the first 7 lines summarizing physics, i.e., the only approach that explains the gauge groups and the particle spectrum.
-In addition, tangled strands so far are the only approach that allows calculating the fundamental constants (the 8th line).
+More precisely: tangled strands so far are the only approach in the literature that explains the first 8 lines summarizing physics, i.e., the only approach that explains the gauge groups and the particle spectrum.
+In addition, strands so far are the only approach that allows calculating the fundamental constants (the 9th line).
 Strands predict that these calculations will agree with measurements.
-Tangled strands so far are the only approach that already produced estimates for a number of fundamental constants that are not in contrast with experiments.
+Strands are the only approach that already produced estimates for a number of fundamental constants which are not in contrast with experiments.

 Conclusion.Tangled strands describe accurately everything that happens.
 Tangles provide the tiniest theory of nature.